Shippable/docs/sources/deploy/kubernetes.md

 sub_section: Kubernetes

 # Deploying to Kubernetes
-There are many strategies that can be used to deploy containers to [Kubernetes](https://kubernetes.io/) using Shippable Pipelines.
+There are many strategies that can be used to deploy containers to [Kubernetes](https://kubernetes.io/) using Shippable Assembly Lines.
 This page will describe how you can take a single docker image and deploy it as an individual container to your Kubernetes cluster.

 ## The Goal
-The goal of this page is to accomplish the following scenario using Shippable Pipelines.
+The goal of this page is to accomplish the following scenario using Shippable Assembly Lines.

 - Create a pipeline manifest using a docker image on docker hub
 - Use the manifest as an input for a deploy job